Zymbit-Docs/docs/content/bootware/zbcli/imager/index.md

 ```

 `zbcli imager` will also need a private key.
 It can generate one for you if you do not have one.
 The key can either be software-based or Zymbit HSM-based.
 See [Signing/Verifying Images](../../features/signing) for more information.

+All necessary parameters for each type of image creation can be provided on the command line to prevent the need for interactive input.

 ### Output